-As discussed in Section 2.15.3.3 of the IS/EA, some impact analyses including quantitative construction emissions are not considered applicable to most transportation projects (such as the proposed project) by Caltrans and Federal highway Administration (FHWA), pursuant to the National Environmental Policy Act (NEPA).
+As discussed in Section 2.15.3.3 of the IS/EA, some impact analyses including quantitative construction emissions are not considered applicable to most transportation projects (such as the proposed project) by Caltrans and Federal Highway Administration (FHWA), pursuant to the National Environmental policy Act (NEPA).
 However, the Los Angeles Harbor Department (LAHD), as the local sponsor and the responsible agency for the proposed project, requires such analyses for all of its projects; therefore, this section addresses the air quality analysis components as required by the LAHD to determine the level of significant pursuant to the California Environmental Quality Act (CEQA).
-Detailed calculations including input and output data are presented in the Air Quality Technical Report (AQTR) prepared by Parsons, dated May 2010.
+Detailed calculations including input and output data are presented in the Air Quality Technical Report (AQTR) prepared by Parsons, dated May 2010 and revised in October 2011.